11 brands leading the way in sportswear sustainability

 A spin-off from sustainable luxury brand Reformation, Ref Active takes the brand's sustainable credentials and embeds them into its sportswear offering.
 The brand considers the whole product lifecycle and works to reduce the environmental impact at every stage.

 Reformation and Ref Active have been carbon neutral since 2015 and sources electricity offsets from 100% wind power suppliers.
-The garments are made from sustainable materials and location has a big part to play in production.
+The garments are made from sustainable materials, and location plays a big part in production.
 50% of the brand’s cutting and sewing is done locally in Los Angeles, reducing the number of emissions emitted in the transportation of garments for distribution and sale.

 We’ve mentioned this brand before and, thanks to its sustainable processes, we need to mention it again.
 Patagonia is one of the original brands promoting ethical and eco-friendly garments and processes from the get-go.

-Primarily an activewear brand, Patagonia created clothing from recycled materials, as well as offering return and repair services and a lifetime guarantee on all of its products.
+Primarily an activewear brand, Patagonia creates clothing from recycled materials, offers return and repair services, along with a lifetime guarantee on all of its products.

 But the biggest attribute to Patagonia’s sustainable success is its outlook goes against the norm.
 The brand is dedicated to rejecting everything about fast fashion, instead creating high-quality garments that last a lifetime.

 Everlane is committed to building an ethical supply chain that creates high-quality, sustainable products.
-The brand has a carbon commitment plan that outlines several targets, including net-zero emissions by 2050 and 55% lower per product carbon emissions by 2030.
+The brand’s carbon commitment plan outlines several targets, including net-zero emissions by 2050 and 55% lower per-product carbon emissions by 2030.

 The brand also operates a ‘no new plastic’ policy to eliminate all virgin plastic from its supply chain.
 On top of this, 70% of its fibre use is made of organic cotton and the brand only works with factories that meet its social responsibility program requirements.